urras/jToxcore/README.md

 3. Group native calls with their corresponding public API method (native method directly above API call)
 4. JavaDoc on public methods is mandatory.
 Adding JavaDoc to non-public methods is highly encouraged.
 This means that any Pull Request with undocumented public method WILL BE REJECTED until proper JavaDoc is added.
 5. Do not commit code that only works on Java 7.
 This API is supposed to work on Android as well, which does not support the full Java 7 specification.
+6. Please format your Java code according to tools/java.astylerc and your C code according to tools/c.astylerc.